release-engineering/offliner/features/format-maven-pom.md

 If you build with Apache Maven, you're already familiar with this file format.
 The Maven POM has many sections and configuration options, but Offliner will only use two: `<repositories/>` and `<dependencies/>`.
 Simply create a Maven POM file containing repository entries for any additional repository URLs you wish to include in the download (https://repo.maven.apache.org/maven2 and https://maven.repository.redhat.com/ga are included by default).
 Then, add a dependency section containing the artifacts you wish to have downloaded.
 Keep in mind that for every artifact listed, Offliner will also attempt to download the corresponding `.pom` file.

+### WARNING: No Checksums Validation

+Because checksums are handled in associated files within Maven (see more information about this below), Offliner doesn't have a guaranteed 1:1 mapping of checksums to downloadable paths.
+Additionally, Maven repositories typically don't include SHA-256 checksum files.
+For these reasons, Offliner will **not** validate any of the downloads originating from a Maven POM file.

 ### Example POM

 Here's a basic example of a POM that Offliner could read for a list of downloadable paths: